HazemYM02/CyberAICW/README.md

 This project simulates a real-world cybersecurity scenario: securing access to a sensitive area using AI and understanding its vulnerabilities through red team (attack) and blue team (defense) strategies.

 ⸻

+📜 License

+MIT License.
+For educational and research purposes.

+⸻

+Let me know if you’d like a Markdown file generated from this directly. ￼